Course Description

 You are required to complete two exams.
 Each exam will consist of objective questions, a mix of true and false, and subjective questions, requiring answers in the form of explanations.
 Your answers to the exam questions should synthesize what you learned in the recorded lectures and the textbook readings.

-Exams are available as Microsoft Office Forms, linked below on the course schedule, according to the following schedule:
+Exams are available on Microsoft Teams as Microsoft Forms, linked below on the course schedule

 Course Schedule